Authorization in Spring Security using Custom Interceptors

 Key Components of the Implementation

-We define a custom annotation, @RoleInterceptor, to specify the role required to access specific endpoints.
+We define a custom annotation,@RoleInterceptor, to specify the role required to access specific endpoints. - Interceptor Handler

-HandlerInterceptor is implemented to enforce the role check at runtime.
+AHandlerInterceptoris implemented to enforce the role check at runtime. - Configuration

 Step 1: Define the Custom Annotation